uuid-rs/uuid/CONTRIBUTING.md

 [Writing Documentation]: #writing-documentation

 Documentation is an important part of Uuid.
-Lackluster or incorrect documentation can cause headaches for the users of Uuid.
-Therefore, documentation improvements are always welcome.
+Lackluster or incorrect documentation can cause headaches for the users of `uuid`.
+Therefore, improvements to documentation are always welcome.

 We follow the documentation style guidelines as given by [RFC 1574].